Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Experiments

-\paragraph{Comparison on multi-modal category datasets}
+\paragraph{Comparison on multi-modal category datasets} \quad

-\textit{Sketchy}: Table~\ref{tab:sketchy} presents the quantitative results on the \textsc{Sketchy} dataset.
-Our method consistently outperforms all five leading benchmarks, with the highest improvement reaching 4.4\% in accuracy across different settings.
-Notably, in the all-way-1-shot setting, our approach achieves a 3.1\% improvement in overall accuracy compared to the best-performing method.
+\textit{Sketchy}: ~\Cref{tab:sketchy} presents our method consistently outperforms all five leading benchmarks, with the highest improvement reaching 4.4\% in accuracy across different settings.
+Notably, in the aw1s setting, our approach achieves a 3.1\% improvement in overall accuracy compared to the second-best method.
 Additionally, our model shows gains in both individual modality classification metrics (sketch and RGB) across all settings.

-\textit{TU-Berlin}: The \textsc{TU-Berlin} dataset, which incorporates more abstract representations of data and has a larger scale than \textsc{Sketchy}, but contains fewer sketches.
-As shown in Table~\ref{tab:tuberlin}, despite the increased difficulty due to the larger number of classes and more challenging multi-modal samples, the proposed GTL method consistently achieves the best performance across all accuracy metrics.
-Notably, in the 5-way-$k$-shot setting, our approach delivers a 5.4\% improvement in sketch modality accuracy, further demonstrating its robustness in handling cross-modal few-shot recognition tasks.
+\textit{TU-Berlin}: \Cref{tab:tuberlin} shows despite its larger scale and more abstract samples, GTL achieves the best performance across all accuracy metrics.
+In the 5-way-$k$-shot setting, it improves sketch modality accuracy by 5.4\%, highlighting its robustness in cross-modal few-shot recognition.

+\textit{Washington RGB-D:} The left of~\Cref{tab:vsDepth} supports that the proposed GTL consistently outperforms existing methods, achieving 87.6\% accuracy in the 5w5s setting.
+This demonstrates its strong adaptability in RGB-depth scenarios.

-\paragraph{Comparison on biometric multi-modal datasets}
+\paragraph{Comparison on biometric multi-modal datasets} \quad

+\textit{RobotPKU:} The right of~\Cref{tab:vsDepth} demonstrates GTL achieves sota compared to existing methods and achieves 90.7\% in 5w5s, showing its effectiveness in handling cross-modal identity recognition in dynamic environments.
+The higher performance on both depth datasets is attributed to their limited scene variation, making cross-modal alignment more effective.